WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part2/Amount_and_Force/index.md

 ![](../Support_Files/Electricity_in_Equilibrium.svg){:standalone}

-Even though charge carriers exist, there is no different in height to create a potential, or force to move them.
+Even though charge carriers exist, there is no difference in height to create a potential, or force to move them.

 Similarly, even with a very tall, but empty tower, if there are no charge carriers to move, there can be no work done, even though gravity could be acting over a large height difference.